-from the not-very-convincing dept
+from the lies-on-top-of-lies-on-top-of-legal-quackery dept

 A huge report (747 pages) on the NSA's Stellar Wind program has been turned over to Charlie Savage of the New York Times after a successful FOIA lawsuit.
 Stellar Wind has its basis in an order issued by George W. Bush shortly after the 9/11 attacks.
 Not an executive order, per se, but Bush basically telling the NSA that it was OK to start collecting email and phone metadata, as well as warrantlessly tap international calls into and out of the United States.

 The extensive detailing of the program's history contains some rather surprising elements.
 While much of it remains redacted, there's still enough exposed that indicates the program was like many others the NSA has pursued: expansive, intrusive, done without oversight… and ultimately mostly useless.

 In 2004, the F.B.I. looked at a sampling of all the tips to see how many had made a “significant contribution” to identifying a terrorist, deporting a terrorism suspect, or developing a confidential informant about terrorists.Not that this lack of results kept those writing the report from celebrating the "successes" the FBI apparently couldn't find.
 Of course, there's nothing to be gleaned from this information because those have been completely redacted.